top of page

 Writer's pictureKaren Fletcher

-Building Tomorrow: Unlocking opportunities in the UK's science & tech spaces
+Building Tomorrow: Unlocking opportunities in the UK's science and technology buildings

 The SectorScope examines the growth of the UK’s science and technology industry and what opportunities that is creating for the construction sector.